q3769/conottle/README.md

 ```

 The interface uses `Future` as the return type, mainly to reduce conceptual weight of the API.
 The implementation
-actually returns `CompletableFuture`, and can be used directly if need be.
+actually returns `CompletableFuture`, and can be used/cast as such if need be.

 ### Sample usage